 Things to do in Holyhead, Anglesey

-Holyhead, pronounced Holly-head, is the largest town on Holy Island, just off the island of Anglesey in North Wales.
-Despite its isolated position it is a major ferry port across the Irish Sea to Ireland which has been a crossing point for over 4,000 years.
+Despite its isolated position, it is a major ferry port across the Irish Sea to Ireland which has been a crossing point for over 4,000 years.

 Present Day Holyhead

-Holyhead, with its 13,500 inhabitants, is a bustling town which attracts many visitors as a destination in its own right and as a base for exploring Anglesey.
+Holyhead, with its 13,500 inhabitants, is a bustling town that attracts many visitors as a destination in its own right and as a base for exploring Anglesey.

 Things to Do Around Holyhead